Symmetric Tensor Coupling in Holographic Mean-Field Theory: Deformed Dirac Cones: Holographic fermions with symmetric tensor coupling

-We introduce the order parameter field $h_{MN}(r)$ in the form of a symmetric tensor, as given in \eqref{eq2.5}, with the indices $M, N = t, x, y, z, r$.
-Throughout this paper, we particularly focus on the boundary components of $h_{MN}(r)$, defined as
+We introduce the rank-2 field $\Phi_{MN}(r)$ in the form of a symmetric tensor, as given in \eqref{eq2.5}, with the indices $M, N = t, x, y, z, r$.
+Throughout this paper, we particularly focus on the boundary components of $\Phi_{MN}(r)$, defined as

-For simplicity, we occasionally denote this as $h_{\mu\nu}$.
-To ensure our model for interacting spinors is analytically solvable, we set the ansatz for \eqref{eq2.7} to a leading-order mean-field approximation, where the symmetric tensor minimally couples to the fermions, such that